 Step 4: Mask Windows, Doors and Brick

-Now that we’re almost ready for the color, our next task is to mask the windows, doors, and brickwork.
+Now that we’re almost ready for the exterior paint color, our next task is to mask the windows, doors, and brickwork.
 Essentially, we work to protect anything that shouldn’t receive the paint color.
 We use painter’s plastic to cover the window glass, and we seal off any trim with wide painter’s tape.
 We do the same for doors and brickwork, carefully securing the tape to keep all paint only where it should be.

 Step 5: Spray, Spray, Spray